Treatment for IBS

 Bloating or flatulence

-A feeling of bloating which is generally aggravated by certain food such as cheese, fried food, dairy products can be one of the symptoms.
-The release of gases tends to bring a temporal relief to the patient.
+One of the symptoms can be bloating, which is generally aggravated by certain foods such as cheese, fried food, and dairy products.
+The release of gases tends to bring temporary relief to the patient.

 Pain in the upper and lower abdominal areas

-This is the most common of all symptoms of IBS as pain is felt in the abdomen part of the body.
-The pain comes in various ways and varies in individuals.
-Some experience sharp pains while other dull pains but are relieved by the passage of stool.
+This is the most common symptom of IBS, as pain is felt in the abdomen.
+The pain comes in various forms and varies among individuals.
+Some people experience sharp pains, while others only experience dull pains that subside with the passage of stool.

 Mucous in stools

-This is not always experienced in all patients, but mucus is seen in some person stools.
+This is not always experienced in all patients, but mucus is seen in some people’s stools.

-Other symptoms that can be seen include the following such as headaches, anxiety, loss of libido, backache, tiredness, muscular pains, and urinary difficulties are other conditions that can be seen.
-They are not directly caused by IBS but are experienced by patients.
+Other symptoms that can be seen include the following: headaches, anxiety, loss of libido, backache, tiredness, muscular pains, and urinary difficulties.
+IBS does not directly cause them, but patients experience them.

 The symptoms of IBS typically include:

 It’s not uncommon for people with IBS to have episodes of both constipation and diarrhea.
-Symptoms such as bloating and gas typically go away after you have a bowel movement.
+Symptoms such as bloating and gas typically disappear after a bowel movement.

 Symptoms of IBS in women